tslim/concepts/readme.md

 ## How to use it

 - Browse around to discover interesting insights from the world of software development.
-- Information is each notes are meant to give you a brief explanation and encourage you to explore further.
+- Information in each note is meant to give you a brief explanation and encourage you to explore further.
 - Clone the [repo](https://github.com/tslim/concepts) to explore the [Graph Visualisation](https://foambubble.github.io/foam/graph-visualisation)
 - Submit improvements, suggestions & feedbacks through pull requests